ssjohnson/PersonalBlog/README.md

 So, I've been gone for a while now.
 Still alive.
 Got the signup working proper, as well as adding a function to delete a user's account.

 --SSJ

+###Pagination
+######4/11/15

+Got pages working (mostly) for the blog page.
+Haven't been working on this much lately.
+Pool Biz is starting to pick up, and that pays the bills.......for now.

+1 Love.